-Plan B One-Step emergency contraception may prevent pregnancy by temporarily blocking eggs from being released, by stopping fertilization, or by keeping a fertilized egg from becoming implanted in the uterus.
-Plan B One-Step is taken in one dose with one pill.
+Levonorgestrel emergency contraception may prevent pregnancy by temporarily blocking eggs from being released, by stopping fertilization, or by keeping a fertilized egg from becoming implanted in the uterus.
+Levonorgestrel is taken in one dose with one pill.
 Its effectiveness depends on how soon you take the pill.
 It should be taken as soon as possible -- within 72 hours of unprotected intercourse.
-When Plan B One-Step is taken as directed, it can reduce the chance of pregnancy by close to 90%.
+When Levonorgestrel is taken as directed, it can reduce the chance of pregnancy by close to 90%.

 Ella can be taken up to 120 hours after sex.
 It is taken as one tablet in one dose.

 An IUD can be inserted to prevent pregnancy.
-The device works by stopping implantation of a fertilized egg in the uterus within 5 to 7 days after unprotected intercourse.
+The device works by stopping implantation of a fertilized egg in the uterus and must be placed within 5 days of having unprotected intercourse.